melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 [Kworflow](https://github.com/kworkflow/kworkflow) is a set of scripts that I use in my development environment for the Linux kernel.
-It greatly facilitates the execution of routine tasks of coding, examining the code and sending patches.
+It greatly facilitates the execution of routine tasks of coding, examining the code, and sending patches.

-I got to know this tool through FLUSP, the free software development group at my university, the University of São Paulo.
-It was developed by my mentor, [Rodrigo Siqueira](https://siqueira.tech/) and other students and former students of computer science at the university contributed to add functionality and evolve the project.
-It supports the compilation and deployment of your local kernel version, helps you browse the code and the change history, and provides important information for patch formatting.
+My mentor developed it, [Rodrigo Siqueira](https://siqueira.tech/) and other students and former students of computer science at the university contributed to add functionality and evolve the project.
+It supports your local kernel version's compilation and deployment, helps you browse the code and the change history, and provides essential information for patch formatting.

-With these three projects, I had an interesting development journey and many lessons learned to share.
+With these three projects, I had an exciting development journey and many lessons learned to share.
 Here is a summary of that experience:

 ## From start to finish

 The general purpose of my GSoC project was to evolve VKMS using IGT tests.
-In this way, I used the kms\_cursor\_crc testcase as a starting point to fix and validate features, adjust behaviors and increase test coverage in VKMS.
+In this way, I used the kms\_cursor\_crc test case as a starting point to fix and validate features, adjust behaviors, and increase test coverage in VKMS.

 ```